Dvogonen/cyclop_plus/README.md

 Do not buy one of the two-colored ones.
 You want a black and white display without any missing lines (the two-colored displays have slight space between the two color fields).
 Please note that you want a display with 4 pins.
 These use the I2C interface.
 You can not use the 6 pin variants.

 There are two different OLED screen types available that look the same.
 One type has a SSD1306 controller built in, while the other uses a SH1106 controller.
-Cyclop+ _only_ works with SSD1306 OLED controllers.
-SH1106 OLEDs do not work.
+These are not compatible and need different software.
-The problem is that Chinese sellers often just copy and paste text from other sellers and basically do not know what they sell.
+Chinese sellers on eBay often copy and paste text from other sellers and basically do not know what they sell.
 A lot of SH1106 OLED screens have been sold as SSD1306 screens lately.
+CYCLOP+ v1.4 is available in versions for both SSD1306 and SH1106.
+You do have to select the right CYCLOP+ binary for your display to work, but since loading the wrong binary will not damage anything, this is nothing to stress out about.
-If your OLED screen mostly displays white, whith a thin band of garbled graphics at the top, your screen has a SH1106 controller.
+If your OLED screen mostly displays white, whith a thin band of garbled graphics at the top, you have loaded the software for a SSD1306, but the display is actually a SH1106.

 There are several pads available on the board, so you do not have to solder to the processor legs.
 The board designer was kind enough to add three pads just to the left of display contact that are (from the left) Ground, SDA and SCL.
 ![ICSP pin header](/images/pcb_5v_display.jpg)
-The OLED screens can use either 3.3 or 5 volts for VCC.
-I used 5 volts.
+The OLED screens can use either 3.3 or 5 volts for VCC (even if the spec says 3.3-4.2 volts).
+I recommend using 3.3 volts.
+There is an easily accessible 3.3 volt pad next to the receiver module can.
+Some OLED displays do not work on 3.3 volts.
+If this is the case for your OLED, you can try to adjust the voltage regulator to deliver 5 volts rather than 6 and use the output from the regulator to drive your OLED instead.
-The easiest point to find this is on the rightmost pin of the main display contact.
+The easiest point to find the regulator output voltage is on the rightmost pin of the main display contact.
-My 5v feed was calibrated to 6.15 volts.
-You might want to adjust this if you use 5 volt.
-If you would rather use 3.3 volt, there is an easily accessible pad next to the receiver module can.
+A side effect of adjusting the regulator is that the main display is running on a lower voltage than intended.
+This seems to work for most people, but in some cases the main screen will not start up.
+If you are among the unlucky ones who have gotten an OLED that refuses to work on 3.3 volts and a main display that only works above 6 volts, you have to get inventive.
+Either buy another OLED or install a separate voltage regulator for the OLED.
 ![ICSP pin header](/images/pcb_33v_display.jpg)
 Please note that if you instead want to connect to solder pads on the back of the PCB, there are two labeled SCL1 and SDA1.
 These are mislabeled.
 They should be swapped.